-The DSS does not disclose in the annual report that some amounts included in the cost avoidance total were estimates.
+2) The DSS does not disclose in the annual report that some amounts included in the cost avoidance total were estimates.
 When the PIU identifies an amount as an overpayment to a provider, this overpayment is used to estimate a projected cost avoidance for the next 12 months for that provider.
-For the year ended June 30, 2007, the estimated cost avoidance for providers totaled approximately \$11.5 million.
+For the year ended June 30, 2008, the estimated cost avoidance for providers totaled approximately \$20 million, which makes up a portion of the total cost avoidance of \$162.3 million presented in the annual report.